Current Job Listings

 GRSCAN’s Core Values: In our work with individuals, families, communities, and systems, as well as with SCAN staff, we commit to: A Whole Person Approach, A Trauma-informed Lens, A Strengths-based Perspective, Social Justice & Equity, Partnerships, and Growth & Innovation.

-CAC Trauma-Focused Treatment Clinician
+CAC Trauma-Focused Treatment Clinician Job Description

 General Description